maths/moodle-qtype_stack/doc/en/Developer/PHP-CAS.md

 We need to ensure the current options are respected in the new CAS setup.
 See [options](../Authoring/Options).

-Note that some of the interaction elements enable options to be set there.
+Note that some of the inputs enable options to be set there.
 We might have a multi-part question in which part one forbids floating point numbers, whereas the next part allows them.
-Validity is a concept tied to the interaction element.
+Validity is a concept tied to the input.

 # Code layout